kurtyazdizadeh/aws-lambda-serverless/README.md

 ## Other Notes
-The integration with Amazon Connect is included with this repo.
+The integration with Amazon Connect is not included with this repo.
 These instructions are only the necessary steps to deploy these sample Lambda functions using the Serverless Framework.